AndrewAkinson/python3-therion-analyzer/README.md

 df = analyzer.analyze(top_level_svx_file)
 ...
 ```
-Note that `*include` gets added to the list of commands if it is not
+Note that `*include` gets added to the list of keywords if it is not
 present already.
 Usually though it will be better to stick with the
-default list of star commands and filter the resulting dataframe, using
+default list of keywords and filter the resulting dataframe, using
 for example
 ```python
 df[(df['keyword'] == 'BEGIN') | (df['keyword'] == 'END')]